 I also activate SOTA summits whenever possible, which gives purpose to radio operation as well as providing me with reason to walk up big hills (if the hill simply being there isn't reason enough).
 These SOTA contacts are mostly made on the 2 metre band with my Yaesu FT5D and a Spectrum Communications Slim-G antenna at present, although I am attempting to learn morse code in order to make HF contacts from summits using my QRP Labs QCX+ transceiver.
 At the moment, I do not have a station at home, and SOTA has been my only mode of operation for the last few years.

-I've also ordered the QRP Labs QDX, a digital mode transceiver, as well as a 50W amplifier to go with it.
-I'm very much looking forward to building these and I am expecting that the QDX will be my main rig for home operation, as noise levels are very high where I live and voice modes are not often practical.
-Hopefully, with some time and experience, I will be skilled enough to perhaps design my own circuits and equipment.
+I've also built the QRP Labs QDX, a digital mode transceiver, as well as a 50W amplifier to go with it.
+These work very well and I've managed to make contacts across the world with them - including all the way down to Australia on just 5 watts of power.
+Hopefully, with some time and experience, I will be skilled enough to design my own circuits and equipment.

 — 73 de 2E0TIE